 That being said, for now it’s best to choose quality snack chips made without hydrogenated oils or preservatives.
 The natural food store offers several brands that are cooked with high-oleic sunflower or high-oleic safflower oil (both rich in healthier monounsaturated fats).
-Also, look for organic potato chips (Kettle Foods and Westbrae both sell organic potato chips) since potatoes are one of the Dirty Dozen (twelve fruits and vegetables that contain the highest pesticide residues).
+Also, look for organic potato chips (Kettle Foods and Westbrae both sell organic potato chips) since potatoes are one of the (twelve fruits and vegetables that contain the highest pesticide residues).
 Enjoy quality potato chips that would make George Crum proud.

 More information on acrylamide: